Hello, Veterans and Supporters!

 “You’re scared, but you do what you’re trained to do,” he said.

-The fighting today would be completley different.
-It would be all missles.
+The fighting today would be completely different.
+It would be all missiles.
 If Something happens, there's going to be so many casualties on all sides, it's unbelievable.

 Dennis Perozzi Jr., Korean War veteran

 (Pictured are: Dan Dale, Post 66 Commander, David Glidden, Post 66 2nd.
 Vice Commander, Mike Knight, Post 66 member & owner of Coastal Peaks Coffee and Larry Foster, VA Voluntary Service Specialist.
 Don Marriott, Legion Riders Chapter 66 President is not pictured.)

 Post 66, Legion Riders Chapter 66 and Post 66 Member, Mike Knight, owner of Coastal Peaks Coffee have joined together to support the Donaldson Mark-VA San Luis Obispo Clinic by providing coffee supplies for their veterans waiting to be treated.
 This is one small example of how Post 66 serves the veterans of our community.
 In this example, we help serve our veterans coffee, which is a small, but appreciated service.
 If you have ever sat in a medical clinic (VA or community) and waited a long time to be seen by a health care provider, having a good cup of coffee while you wait is definitely appreciated.
 It just is.
 In the picture, Larry Foster, VA Voluntary Service Specialist presented a plaque of appreciation to Post 66, Chapter 66 and Coastal Peaks Coffee for their generosity in supporting the veterans being served at the VA San Luis Obispo Clinic.
 The plaque will sit on the coffee table to remind our veterans who is providing their coffee.